HallenWeaver/FromAsh/docs/INITIAL_DESIGN.md

 ### Porcelain
 Porcelain is the result of smelting unfired ceramic blocks.
 They are somewhat similar to Terracotta blocks, but have a rougher finish that is similar to blocks such as Granite/Andesite/Diorite.
 - Variant: Dyed Porcelain.
 Unlike dyed Terracotta, the colors are more vibrant and match more closely that of their dyes.
+- Variants: Slabs & Stairs

 ### Polished Porcelain
 Similarly to the Granite/Andesite/Diorite blocks, there is a polished version for the Porcelain blocks.
 - Variant: Dyed Polished Porcelain.
+- Variants: Slabs & Stairs

 ### Tiled Porcelain
 A block of polished porcelain with more intricate patterns.
-Visually similar to Glazed Terracotta, but requires the application of a pattern (such as one found in banners) on the block.
-(Might not be good for large numbers of blocks being rendered...)
+Conceptually similar to Glazed Terracotta, but have a more glossy finish.
+Obtained by re-smelting Dyed Porcelain blocks.

 ### Brick Piston
 Functions as an alternative variant to a regular stone piston.
 Also possesses a sticky variant.